Nerves & Neuromuscular Junction

 Do not give pyridostigmine to patients with AChE deficiency CMS or slow-channel CMS — it will worsen symptoms.
 Do not give immunotherapy for congenital myasthenic syndromes (they are not autoimmune).

 MG fatigues (gets worse with use); LEMS facilitates (gets better with use).
 Both cause proximal weakness.
 LEMS has prominent autonomic symptoms; MG does not.
 Always screen LEMS patients for small cell lung cancer.
-An increment >100% on post-exercise RNS is the hallmark of LEMS.
+LEMS hallmark: low baseline CMAP with post-exercise / high-rate stim increment ≥60% (modern AANEM threshold); >100% is the classic older / high-specificity teaching threshold.

 Nerve Injury Classification